5 Tips to Create That Killer RIB Video With Your Smartphone

 Luckily there are other video tools like Movavi (Windows or Mac) and Pinnacle (Windows only) to get the job done, as well.

-I now use Adobe Premiere Pro.
+I now only use Adobe Premiere Pro on my MacBook Pro.

 5. Music